Doctor of Physical Therapy Program

 All students admitted to the Marist DPT Program will be required to have a health screening and criminal background check completed prior to matriculation.
 Acceptance into and successful completion of the program does not imply or guarantee that the student will be able to obtain state licensure upon graduation.

 All students applying to the Marist's DPT program will do so via The Physical Therapist Centralized Application Service (PTCAS).

 A baccalaureate degree from an accredited institution or an equivalent institution must be awarded prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement; therefore, a master's or doctorate-level degree awarded in lieu of a baccalaureate degree will meet this requirement.

 Required Course Prerequisites

-- Physics I and II: 8 credits
+- Physics I and II: 4 credits each, including applicable labs

 - Psychology: 6 credits

 The academic standard for admission is a 3.0 GPA overall, combined with a 3.0 GPA for science prerequisite courses.
 All of the above courses must be completed with grades of “C+” or above.
 Please note that a “C” will not be accepted.
 All science prerequisite courses MUST include a lab.
 Students can have no more than two prerequisites in progress at the time their application is submitted for verification.
 Submission of the following documentation is also required:

 - Official GRE score report showing a minimum of a 3.5 on the Analytical Writing Section (PTCAS GRE code is 2682)